Skip to content

 Explore curated options at My Energy Flow to compare categories based on lifestyle fit rather than marketing claims.

-• Monitoring-focused devices support awareness and habit tracking.
+• Monitoring-focused devices help with awareness and habit tracking.

-• Heat-based or relaxation systems support decompression routines.
+• Heat-based or relaxation systems fit into decompression routines.

-• Movement-focused equipment supports low-impact conditioning or strength development.
+• Movement-focused equipment fits into low-impact movement or strength routines.

 Select tools that reinforce sustainable habits rather than short-term enthusiasm.

 Compatibility increases consistency.
 When equipment matches your space, schedule, and comfort level, you are more likely to use it regularly.
-Consistency, not complexity, is often the most important factor in perceived benefit.
+Consistency, not complexity, is often the most important factor in the overall experience.

-Scientific literature can provide context for how technologies function.
-However, outcomes vary widely depending on device type, usage pattern, and individual differences.
-Consumer devices should not be interpreted as medical treatments unless explicitly cleared and regulated for that purpose.
+Research literature can provide context for how technologies function.
+However, observations vary widely depending on device type, usage pattern, and individual differences.
+Consumer devices should not be interpreted as clinical tools unless explicitly cleared and regulated for that purpose.

-How to Interpret Scientific Data When Choosing Equipment
+How to Interpret Research Data When Choosing Equipment

 When reviewing research: